Residence hall rooms are carpeted, air-conditioned, and have an adjoining bath. No linens or pillows are furnished.

 Faculty, staff, and their families—as well as many local townspeople—join the college students in Sunday school, Sunday morning and evening,

 and Wednesday evening services.
 College students that have moved to the area to attend PTS are not considered permanent residents and are therefore expected

 to attend all the services of Campus Church.

 College chapel meets four times each week and Seminary chapel once a week.
 Each year, outstanding evangelists, pastors, and missionaries preach in chapel.

-Career Services assists PTS graduates in finding full-time employment, which includes hosting Educator Recruitment and Career Fair in the spring.
+Career Services assists students with finding employment after graduation, which includes hosting Educator Recruitment and Career Fair in the spring.

-The Career Services website allows graduates and organizations to connect with each other regarding their respective job interests.
+The Career Services website allows students and alumni to connect with organizations regarding their respective job interests.

 Visit Career Services on PCC website.